SAILResearch/replication-23-shenyu-bazel_usage/README.md

 ```

 The analysis results are stored in the `data/bazel-projects/`, `data/maven-large-projects/`,
 and `data/maven-small-projects/` directories.

 #### RQ2

 We perform experiments to answer RQ2.
-The experiments are run in Docker containers with the Docker version 20.10.24 and operating system Debian 11 (bullseye).
+The experiments are run in Docker containers with the Docker version 20.10.24 and
+operating system Debian 11 (bullseye).

 The steps to run the experiments are as follows:

+##### RQ2.1 - Parallelization

 **1. Build images**